cs343d/assignment1-MiniAPL-release/README.md

                   | <Name>
                   | <Integer>

-For example the following MiniAPL program builds a 1 dimensional, 4 entry array consisting of the numbers 1, 2, 3, and 4. and then addss this array to itself and prints the result to the terminal:
+For example the following MiniAPL program builds a 1 dimensional, 4 entry array consisting of the numbers 1, 2, 3, and 4. and then adds this array to itself and prints the result to the terminal:

     assign A = mkArray(1, 4, 1, 2, 3, 4);
     assign a = add(A, A);